1970 All-Ireland Senior Football Championship

 The 1970 All-Ireland Senior Football Championship was the 84th staging of the All-Ireland Senior Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament.
 The championship began on 10 May 1970 and ended on 27 September 1970.

 Kerry entered the championship as the defending champions.

-On 27 September 1970, Kerry won the championship following a 2-19 to 0-18 defeat of Meath in the All-Ireland final.
+On 27 September 1970, Kerry won the championship following a 2–19 to 0–18 defeat of Meath in the All-Ireland final.
 This was their 22nd All-Ireland title, their second in succession.

-Meath's Tony Brennan was the championship's top scorer with 0-33.
+Meath's Tony Brennan was the championship's top scorer with 0–33.
 Kerry's Tom Prendergast was the choice for Texaco Footballer of the Year.

 Rule change

 As a result of a decision taken at the Gaelic Athletic Association's (GAA) annual congress the previous year, as of 1970 all provincial finals, All-Ireland semi-finals and the All-Ireland final itself were extended to 80 minutes playing time.
 Prior to this all championship matches were sixty minutes in duration.
+Lasted until 1974.